Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

-This is one of my absolute favorite pies right now.
-I haven't always loved peanut butter like I do now, but man, do I love this pie.
-The rich, creamy texture of the peanut butter, the crispy, flaky pie crust... and the delicious dark chocolate chips on top really finish it off, too.
+This is one of my absolute favorite pies.
+I haven't always loved peanut butter as I do now, but man, do I love this pie.
+The rich, creamy texture of the peanut butter, the crispy, flaky pie crust . . . and the delicious dark chocolate chips on top really finish it off, too.

-So, we had a Thanksgiving meal with my husband's family this year on Thanksgiving Day, but our friends were out of town doing the same with their families.
+So, one year, we had a Thanksgiving Day meal with my husband's family, but our friends were out of town doing the same with their families.
 Not only had we not been able to enjoy some of the yummy dishes we're used to, but we didn't get to come home with any leftovers.
 So, when our friends came back into town, we did it right!

 Then we came home to hot chocolate and more cooking while the guys put up the Christmas tree, and we had a full-out Thanksgiving meal again that evening with all of our favorites.
 The leftovers have been phenomenal this week!
 Well, instead of the traditional pumpkin, apple, and chocolate pudding pies that we got with family, I made my Chocolate Banana Freezer Pie and my yummy peanut butter pie for everyone.